 Mauritius, the tropical island situated 2000 km off the southern tip of Africa is indisputably one of the world's most desirable travel destinations and its shining arsenal of pristine beaches and plantations are the envy of many a nation.
 To explore this picturesque island in all its glory, consider renting a car.

 Read on to learn more about renting a car in Mauritius:

-While travelling in and around the country using public transport or taxis is possible, there's nothing quite like exploring a quaint old island in a self-driven vehicle, is it?
+Why Rent a Car in Mauritius?While travelling in and around the country using public transport or taxis is possible, there's nothing quite like exploring a quaint old island in a self-driven vehicle, is it?
 You get to choose where to stop the car, where to take a break, how long to stay at a particular location and much more!

 Self Drive Cars in MauritiusUnless you are looking for a high-end speed machine to blast through the country at breakneck speeds, you should be able to find a vehicle suiting your needs.
 Indians might find themselves at home as popular cars available for hire include vehicles such as the Suzuki Alto, Ciaz, Ertiga, Hyundai i10, i20 and Honda City which are bestsellers in India.

 Self Drive Car Rentals in MauritiusThere are several online websites from where you can book a ride of your choice while sitting at your home, here are a few of them:

 Maki Car Rental: www.maki-car-rental.comAlternatively, you can find local offline car-rental organisations as well:

-It is a good practice to ensure that the organisation from which you are renting the car holds a valid tourism enterprise license.
+Ebrahim Tours Ltd, Royal Road Grand Baie, Mauritius.It is a good practice to ensure that the organisation from which you are renting the car holds a valid tourism enterprise license.

-The expenditure on hiring a car depends on a multitude of factors, ranging from the type of vehicle, the organisation you are renting the car from, the configuration of that vehicle (manual transmission or automatic) and in the case of certain organisations, even the months of your travel might influence the prices.
+How Much Would it Cost to Rent a Car?The expenditure on hiring a car depends on a multitude of factors, ranging from the type of vehicle, the organisation you are renting the car from, the configuration of that vehicle (manual transmission or automatic) and in the case of certain organisations, even the months of your travel might influence the prices.

 Off-Season: To rent a Hyundai i20 for an off-season five-day span, expect to shell out somewhere between MURs 6000 and MURs 8000 depending on the rental organisation.
 This price includes comprehensive insurance, delivery and pickup at the Sir Seewoosagur Ramgoolam International Airport, inbuilt GPS navigation, an additional driver and unlimited mileage.

 Insurance Amount: A safety amount would need to be deposited at the time of collecting the vehicle.
 This amount varies from car to vehicle and is generally upwards of MURs 6000.
 Bring the car back in the condition you received it in, and you can surely get back your deposit.

 Payments can be easily accomplished through bank transfers, credit cards, PayPal and cash.
 The airport pickup and drop facility greatly streamline the rental process by providing you with a vehicle as soon as you land in the country and while leaving, you can simply drop off the car at the airport.

 Vehicle InsuranceThe insurance included at this price point generally covers CDW(Collision Damage Waiver), Theft Protection and Third Party Liability.
 Accidents caused due to driving under the influence and violation of the rental terms are not covered under the insurance.
 We advise you to go through the organisation's terms carefully before making a deal.

-International tourists are permitted to drive in the country provided they possess a valid Driving License issued by a legal authority in their home country.
+Is There a Need for Special Permit for Driving?International tourists are permitted to drive in the country provided they possess a valid Driving License issued by a legal authority in their home country.
 It would help to have your driving licence endorsed at the traffic branch at Line Barracks, Port Louis.

 Things to Keep in Mind before DrivingVehicles are driven on the left-hand side of the road in Mauritius, akin to India.
 Traffic rules and regulations are stringent, and flouting of these can incur hefty fines and prosecution.
 While the minimum legal age to drive a car is 18, you need to be older than 21 years to be able to rent a car.

 Most rented vehicles should come equipped with a GPS navigation system, so finding your way around shouldn't be much of an issue.
 The speed limit on highways is a generous 110 km/h and a reasonable 40 km/h in inhabited areas.
 Mauritian Traffic Police is active and conducts frequent spot checks.
 Their efforts are facilitated by speed cameras to discourage speeding.
 You are advised to carry your driving license at all times to avoid any unnecessary fracas.
 The old Rs.
 100 note trick might not work here so don't bother trying.

 Tips For Renting a Car in Mauritius